 Three decades of history

-At the genesis of FCCN is the Foundation for the Development of the National Means of Scientific Calculation, created on 23 December 1986.
+The genesis of FCCN is the Foundation for the Development of National Means of Scientific Calculation, created on December 23, 1986.

 30 years changing the Internet, giving our best to the national scientific community, providing dozens of services to thousands of users.